MrSnix/TinyConfiguration/README.md

 ## Feedback
 If there's anything you'd like to chat about or you want to send me feedback about this project,
-<br>you can reach me on my [e-mail](mailto:baittiner.giuseppe.dev@gmail.com),
+you can reach me on my [e-mail](mailto:baittiner.giuseppe.dev@gmail.com),
 ***feature requests are always welcome***.

 ## License